 The Apple iPad Pro is renowned for its gaming capabilities.
 Its retina display shows games in incredible detail with great color reproduction — features that gamers want to look out for.

 Screen sizes for gaming tablets will measure between five to twelve inches.
 Obviously, larger screens make interaction easier.

 The mid-sized tablets are approximately seven to eight inches.
 These are a popular choice as they are easily portable, but large enough to see the images.

 Gamers should pay attention, not only to screen size but to the screen’s resolution as well.
 The higher the resolution (measured in pixels), the more detailed the visuals will be.
 This is a really important feature for the gaming tablet user.

 Smaller, seven-inch sized tablets have about 800 by 400 resolution.
 At the other end of the scale, the latest high-end products have resolutions as high as 2224 by 1668.

 Generally speaking, you will see gaming tablets with average resolutions around 1200 by 800.
 For avid gamers, it pays to compare screen resolution between products, to make the best choice.

 Since tablets do not use a mouse or keyboard to function, touchscreen capabilities are also an important feature of the screen.
 All tablets use capacitive touchscreens with multi-touch capabilities.
 The higher the multi-touch capabilities are, the more efficient it is to interact with the tablet.

-RAM, in general, impacts on how efficiently the computer processes information, and makes devices run faster.
+RAM, in general, impacts how efficiently the computer processes information and makes devices run faster.
 A gaming laptop with 2GB of RAM will run much slower than that with 8GB of RAM.
 This is something that a gamer will want to take into consideration.

 When looking at the features of a gaming tablet, check out how much RAM and VRAM it has.
 This is really important – as it makes a big difference to how well you play the game.